-Thank you for your interest in my background and the services I provide.
-As a Licensed Psychologist I provide individual therapy, couples therapy, career assessment and counseling, executive assessment and coaching, training and workshop delivery.
-My approach is warm, sensitive, empathic and interpersonally focused.
+Hello, and thank you for taking some time to learn more about the services I provide.
+As a Licensed Psychologist, I provide individual therapy, career assessment and counseling, and executive coaching.
+My approach is warm, sensitive, empathic, and interpersonally focused.

 I will provide you with a nonjudgmental relationship in which you can feel free to talk about whatever you need to.
 The interpersonal focus of my work includes me learning about you as a person and how you relate to others.
 Sometimes I can use this insight to help you understand how those interpersonal dynamics might relate to your emotional challenges.
 I can help you develop self-awareness into how your past experiences impact your current functioning and how you might alter your current situation to feel more healthy and well-adjusted.
 Finally, the therapeutic relationship itself can provide you with what you need to heal old wounds and maximize your current and future potential.

 My mission is to provide patients and clients with an emotionally safe environment in which they can self-explore, work toward solving their problems and experience a sense of growth.
 I hope to help my patients and clients develop personal, interpersonal, and professional insight, become more self-accepting, and build on their strengths.
 I have a warm and “down to earth” interpersonal style, including genuineness with an ability to challenge when appropriate in a safe and supportive way.

 My special interest areas include career development and workplace issues, retirement, stress management, self-esteem, relationships, grief and loss, depression, anxiety, LGBT concerns, and body image.